Weather

 Traveling to Japan in March?
 Check out these great itineraries

 Classic Highlights of Japan - 14 Days.
 On this two-week journey to the four corners of Japan's main island, Honshu, you'll have plenty of time to enjoy its unmissable attractions.
-You'll visit sacred temples and shrines, go bike riding through the countryside, and roam around the capital's most famous neighborhoods.
+You'll visit sacred temples and shrines, bike through the countryside, and roam around the capital's most famous neighborhoods.

 More Helpful Information